devwithkrishna/azure-create-policy-exceptions/README.md

 Policy exemption automation simplifies the process of managing exceptions to cloud policies.

+>[!NOTE]
+> Policy Exemptions are applied at Subscription level scope

 Here’s a brief overview of how it works:

 ## Triggering Automation: